 Stage 3 Refusing the Call

-Following a Call to Adventure, dazed Heroes find the events difficult to comprehend.
+Following a Call to Adventure, you may find the events that have just occurred difficult to comprehend.
+Refusing the Call may seem like the only way to go.

 A SEPARATION from all or some key aspects of your old life has commenced.
 Sadness and fear have set in.
-For those Calls to Adventure that are intentional or serendipitous, heroes are motivated and so keen to move forward and address the new problem created by the Call.
+For Calls to Adventure that are Intentional or Serendipitous, heroes are motivated and keen to move forward.
+Any problems arising are viewed as simply part of making the necessary changes.

-For unwanted Calls to Adventure however there is no motivation.
+For Unwanted Calls to Adventure however it’s often a completely different feeling.
+Usually there is no motivation.
 An unwanted call is onerous.
 It creates havoc.
-Heroes struggle to understand what has happened.
-At the Refusal stage, Heroes with an unwanted Call, are preoccuppied with one thought, ‘This can’t be happening!’.
+We struggle to understand what has happened.
+At the Refusal stage, for those of us with an unwanted Call, we are preoccuppied with one thought, ‘This can’t be happening!’.
 Denial kicks in.
-Rather than thinking about what action to take, heroes in denial are stuck in neutral or, worse still, reverse.
-They try to turn the clock back.
-It’s only natural to feel daunted by the events of the unwanted Call, but it may be courting disaster to get stuck in Refusal for too long.

 A dazed hero may go to great lengths to reverse the events of the Call.